[Tolen Ren's memory]

 CHAKOTAY: Captain, if you don't mind, there's a Maquis trick we

-sometimes use to get out of situations like this.
+sometimes used to get out of situations like this.

 JANEWAY: Be my guest.

 CHAKOTAY: B'Elanna.
-Remember Teluridian 4, the two Starfleet
+Remember Teluridian Four?
+The two Starfleet

 runabouts?